 Admission Fees and Permits

-Seven-day vehicle admission is $20; an annual pass is $40.
-Individuals arriving on foot, bike, or motorcycle pay $7.
-An overnight wilderness permit, available at visitor centers and ranger stations, is $5 per person per night.
-A frequent-hiker pass, which covers all wilderness-use fees, is $35 per year.
+Seven-day vehicle admission is $25; an annual pass is $50.
+Individuals arriving on foot, bike, or motorcycle pay $10.
+An overnight wilderness permit, available at visitor centers and ranger stations, is $7 per person per night.
+An annual wilderness camping permit costs $45.
 Fishing in freshwater streams and lakes within Olympic National Park does not require a Washington state fishing license; however, anglers must acquire a salmon-steelhead catch record card when fishing for those species.
 Ocean fishing and harvesting shellfish require licenses, which are available at sporting-goods and outdoor-supply stores.

 Six park entrances are open 24/7; gate kiosk hours (for buying passes) vary according to season and location, but most are staffed during daylight hours.
 Olympic National Park is in the Pacific time zone.